mattbrictson/mattbrictson/README.md

 - [bundleup](https://github.com/mattbrictson/bundleup) is a CLI for Gemfile upgrades.
 It’s a bit like `yarn upgrade-interactive`, but for Bundler.
 - [pgcli-rails](https://github.com/mattbrictson/pgcli-rails) plugs into Rails apps to replace the default database console with the more full-featured `pgcli`.
 - [gem](https://github.com/mattbrictson/gem) is a GitHub template for building and maintaining gems.
-- [jess](https://github.com/mattbrictson/jess) is a Ruby wrapper for parts of the JAMF API.

 ### 🪴 Maintenance